 - Reduced concentration

-- Increase in FOMO (Fear of Missing Out)
+- Increase in FOMO (Fear Of Missing Out)

-- Reduced Memory
+- Reduced memory

-- Warps view of reality
+- A warped view of reality

 - Increased stress and anxiety